MrPio/AmazonReviewsMarketTrends/README.md

  This project combine *sentiment analysis* and *topic modeling* to discover which aspects of a product are driving the overall customers' perception.

 ## Scraping Amazon Reviews
-The [`scraper.ipynb`](scraper/scraper.ipynb) notebook can be used to scrape reviews of a product on Amazon.
+The [`scraper.ipynb`](scraper/1-scraper.ipynb) notebook is used to scrape reviews of a product on Amazon.

 > [!CAUTION]
 > This code is intended for **educational and research purposes only**.
 The use of this code to scrape Amazon may violate their [Terms of Service](https://www.amazon.com/gp/help/customer/display.html?nodeId=508088) and could lead to legal consequences.